Pearl Gemstone Information

 "The Baroda Pearls", which were part of the Maharajah of Baroda's necklace, are a double strand of 68 natural pearls that sold for $7 million in 2007.

 Although pearls are relatively soft, with a Mohs hardness of 2.5 to 4.5, they are extremely compact, which makes them durable and resistant to being crushed.
 Do not expose pearls to harsh chemicals such as household cleaning fluid or acid.
-It is a good idea to take off pearl jewellery first and put them on last when dressing, so that these precious gems are not sprayed with perfume or hairspray.
+It is a good idea to take off pearl jewelry first and put them on last when dressing, so that these precious gems are not sprayed with perfume or hairspray.
 If pearls are worn as bracelets or rings, they should be limited to occasional wear, to minimize scratches.
 Gently wipe them with a soft cloth after they are removed.
-This will preserve the lustre of your pearls, which can be dulled by perspiration.
+This will preserve the luster of your pearls, which can be dulled by perspiration.
 To clean your pearls, use a mild soap and mineral water or distilled water.
 Tap water often contains chemicals such as chlorine, which can damage pearls.
 Do not use brushes, ultrasonic cleaners or steamers, which can cause damage.
 If pearls are stored in a safety deposit box, a glass of water should be placed with them to prevent them from drying out and developing surface fractures.
 Store pearls separately from other gemstones to prevent scratches, and do not store pearls in direct sunlight, which can cause yellowing.
 Pearls should be kept away from heat, which can cause surface fractures.
 If pearls are on a beaded necklace, they should be restrung every year or two to prevent fraying and consequent loss.